james-portier/james-portier.github.io/projects/kalmanFilter/kalmanFilter.md

 ## Trading strategy
 The pairs-trading strategy is applied to two cointegrated equities, namely 'ING' and 'TCB'.
 The choice of this pair was informed by the results of a [research article](https://www.quantconnect.com/research/15347/intraday-dynamic-pairs-trading-using-correlation-and-cointegration-approach/p1) that found pairs of cointegrated (and correlated) equities.
 The results from this showed that the `ING`-`TCB` pair ranked the highest in terms of ADF test value and correlation coefficient.

-TLT - iShares 20+ Year Treasury Bond ETF
-IEI - iShares 3-7 Year Treasury Bond ETF
-The goal is to build a mean-reverting strategy from this pair of ETFs.
+In this project we

-The synthetic "spread" between TLT and IEI is the time series that we are actually interested in longing or shorting.
+The synthetic "spread" between `ING` and `TCB` is the time series that we are actually interested in longing or shorting.
 The Kalman Filter is used to dynamically track the hedging ratio between the two in order to keep the spread stationary (and hence mean reverting).

 ## Code